Traveling in India: Travel Tips for Agra & Jaipur

 My Story Behind the Travel Photos

-Note: this article is solely for the first time traveler to India from the perspective of a first-timer (me!).
-Also, take precautions when you are traveling to another country.
+Note: this article is solely for the first time traveler to India from the perspective of a first-timer (me!), from the United States to India.
+Always take precautions and know of any issues when you are traveling to another country.
 Check with the state department for any travel warnings and be very much aware of international news.
 Use common sense and be flexible.
-You might actually have to change your destination.
+You might actually have to change your destination, excursions, hotels, etc.

 Travel Tip 1.
-If you normally wing it on your own, savvy travel tips for Agra and Jaipur suggest that you consider having a personal tour guide.
+If you normally wing it on your own, savvy travel tips for Agra and Jaipur suggest that you consider having a personal tour guide at least for part of the trip.
+In fact, having personal guide might actually have some advantages.
 The guide can arrange transportation throughout the trip, take you on tours and recommend hotels.
-It takes an extremely experienced traveler very familiar with India to get around.
+The guide might know people at the sights you want to see and can either get you in at a certain time without waiting on any lines (queues) or they might be able to even get you to see some things the general public doesn't see.
+Consider it.
+From our personal experience, it takes an extremely experienced traveler very familiar with India to get around.

-Tip 2.
+Travel Tip 2.
 To get a good view of the country on the ground, fly into Delhi and travel by van or train to other cities.
+It's like a sightseeing tour, even if you're on the highway.
 If you've flown straight from the USA and if you land late, you may want to stay over in Delhi and get a fresh start the next day.
 Have this arranged either at the tourist desk in the airport, or prior to your arrival to India.
 We landed in Delhi and went straight to Agra by van.
 We saw the area, even though we had to get on the highway, but when you're new to a country, even seeing the billboards can be fun.
 They're in many different languages.
 When we traveled from Agra to Jaipur, we took the train (see travel tip 4).

 Travel Tips for Jaipur